ndu2/gitlab-time-tracker/documentation.md

 ## contributing

-I would love to integrate unit testing in this project, but unfortunately my knowledge of testing in the JavaScript/Node.js world is very limited.
-(I'm actually a PHP dev) So this would be a very helpful thing to contribute but of course all contributions are very welcome.
+If you would like to contribute and provide bug fixes:

 * Please work in your own branch, e.g. `integrate-awesome-feature`, `fix-awful-bug`, `improve-this-crappy-docs`
-* Create a pull request to the `dev` branch
+* Create a pull request to the `main` branch

 ## support further development

-gtt is an open source project, developed and maintained completely in my free time.
+gtt is an open source project.

-If you enjoy using gtt you can support the project by [contributing](#contributing) to the code base, sharing it to your colleagues and co-workers or monetarily by [donating via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DN9YVDKFGC6V6).
+If you enjoy using gtt you can support the project by [contributing](#contributing) to the code base, sharing it to your colleagues and co-workers or monetarily by [donating via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DN9YVDKFGC6V6) to the original author.
 Every type of support is helpful and thank you very much if you consider supporting the project or already have done so. 💜

+Commercial support is available via my employer (see my github profile).

 ## license